ksclarke/freelib-marc4j/README.md

 # FreeLib-MARC4J

 This is a fork of the MARC4J project.
 It is designed to be used by other software projects that use Maven as a project management tool.
-For now, it aims to be backward-compatible with the public API of the [original MARC4J project](http://github.com/marc4j/marc4j).
+For now, it aims to be backward-compatible with MARC4J's public API.

 For more detailed information about this fork, read its [documentation](http://projects.freelibrary.info/freelib-marc4j/).